hbarry89/hbarry89/README.md

 - 👋 Hi, I’m @hbarry89
 - 👀 I’m interested in Linguistics and Human Language Technology
 - 🌱 I’m currently learning python, NLP, and enrolled in a coding bootcamp
 - 💞️ I’m looking to collaborate on ...
+TBA
 - 📫 How to reach me ...
+TBA

 <!---
 hbarry89/hbarry89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.